LaurethTeX/Clustering/python-spectralClustering.md

 lena1 = np.array(lenafloat32, dtype=np.int64)
 lena = exposure.rescale_intensity(lena1, out_range=(0, 4096))
 ```
-This was necessary because the data we wish to cluster is from FITS files, an intensity rescaling was required and it was modified just fro testing the data.
+This was necessary because the data we wish to cluster is from FITS files, an intensity rescaling was required and it was modified just for testing the data.

 The output images were the following,
 <html>